twarrre/Overtone/ReadMe.txt

 To put library in the project
 https://github.com/libgdx/libgdx/wiki/Dependency-management-with-Gradle#universal-tween-engine-by-jar

-Package on desktop
-gradlew desktop:dist in command line.
+To package for desktop, run gradlew desktop:dist in command line at this folder level.

 Need to put all of the Assets (The one inside /assets) in the folder desktop/build/libs beside the jar file.